 Marketplace provisioning is really about making exceptions for specific users to get access to data when requested and approved.
-The key word there is "users".
+The key word there is "users."

 See below for the best practices to avoid this behavior.

 IDC is the best and AWS recommended approach because it treats users as users, not users as roles.
 And because of this, Marketplace provisioning upon approval is for the user that requested access and was approved, nothing more.
-No over-provisioning, only granular exceptions.
+No over-provisioning, only granular access.

 This is a poor approach because, again, it will mean everyone in that role will gain access, and adding future users to that role will also bypass approvals.
 But worse, it requires the approver to understand what role should have access to what (not to mention what users are already in that role) in order to make a reasonable determination on the request.